skyepaphora/TimeSeries_FA24/README.md

 ## Software Guides

+**Warning: some information in these guides may be out of date.
+Expect updates over the next week or so.**

 You may need help installing the computing software required for this course.
 Here are a couple of guides.

 >[Guide for Windows](https://github.com/skyepaphora/TimeSeries_FA24/blob/main/Guides/SoftwareGuide_Windows.md)\
 >[Guide for Mac](https://github.com/skyepaphora/TimeSeries_FA24/blob/main/Guides/SoftwareGuide_Mac.md)

-These guides were mostly written by some of my profs/colleagues at Trent University. *They also made videos!* I have posted these on OnQ, here.
+These guides were mostly written by some of my profs/colleagues at Trent University. *They also made videos!* These will be available some time this week, hopefully.
 You may find these videos particularly helpful if you have a Mac.